 - The 10 Best Sandals for Travel this Summer

-Basically, you can pack the same things year-round with only are few variations.
+Basically, you can pack the same things year-round with only a few variations.
 Just be sure to check the forecast ahead of time in case there’s a heat wave or a rare rainy spell.
 Here’s what to wear in San Diego for various activities:

 What to Wear in San Diego: Beach